24-Hour No-Knead Artisan Sourdough Bread

 Day 1: Working Day

-In the early morning make the leaven, cover with plastic wrap and place in an oven with just the light on for 6-8 hours.
-If you oven light get's really warm, turn it off after the first hour.
+In the early morning make the leaven, cover with plastic wrap and place in an oven with just the light on for 1-hour, then turn it off, let the leaven sit in there for 6-8 hours total.

 Transfer dough to a heavily floured proofing basket or tea towel lined colander.
 Cover and let rise overnight in the refrigerator.